seanstark/sentinel-tools/analytics_rules/readme.md

 # Creating Scheduled Analytics Rules From Templates

 ## Overview
 **create-scheduledRuleFromTemplate.ps1** is a powershell script you can leverage to import (create) multiple scheduled analytics rules from the [Sentinel Github rule template repository](https://github.com/Azure/Azure-Sentinel/tree/master/Detections)

-This script was written to account for current limitations when leveraging the **Az.Sentinel** or **Az.SecurityInsights** powershell modules.
+This script was written to account for current limitations when leveraging the **AzSentinel** or **Az.SecurityInsights** powershell modules.
 Most of which are related to an incomplete set of properties being resturned such as tactics and techniques from the API endpoints.

 ## Features